Joseline Hernandez

-Joseline Hernandez (born November 3, 1986), also known as "The Puerto Rican Princess", is a Puerto Rican reality television personality, rapper, and actress.
-She came to prominence as a main cast member of the VH1 reality series Love & Hip Hop: Atlanta.
-She appeared on the show for six seasons alongside her boyfriend Stevie J, with whom she also starred in the spin-off Stevie J & Joseline: Go Hollywood.
+Joseline Hernandez (born November 3, 1986) is a Puerto Rican reality television personality, rapper, and actress.
+She is best known for starring in the first six seasons of the VH1 reality television series Love & Hip Hop: Atlanta and the spin-off Stevie J & Joseline: Go Hollywood with Stevie J. She also stars in and co-produces a show on Zeus Network reality series Joseline's Cabaret which premiered in 2020.

 Early life

 Joseline Hernandez was born on November 3, 1986, in Ponce, Puerto Rico, and grew up in the public housing system of Puerto Rico.
-Her biological father died from a heroin overdose.
-She moved to Florida at the age of 6, along with her mother Carmen, stepfather Luis, her older sister Yanira, and her four brothers, Jorge, Hisael, Kermit and Luis Jr. Her youngest brother has autism and requires special care.
-From the age of 16, she began stripping in order to provide for her family.
+Her biological father died from a drug overdose.
+She moved to Florida at the age of 6, along with her mother, stepfather, her older sister, and her four brothers.
+Her youngest brother has autism and requires special care.
+From the age of 15, she began stripping in order to provide for her family.
 During this time, she was arrested in 2003 and 2007 under the name Shenellica Bettencourt, for lewd and lascivious behavior.